isomerpages/sndgo-corp/_initiatives/strategic-national-projects/lifesg.md

 LifeSG is not just a step for the Government to connect the dots.
 It also represents how active gathering of citizen feedback can help enhance service delivery and design of the app.

-Find out more about <a href="https://www.life.gov.sg/" target="_blank">LifeSG here</a>.
+## Data protection and safeguards

+LifeSG recognises the importance of data protection.
+We are committed to safeguarding your personal data by complying with the Public Sector Governance Act (PSGA).
+The PSGA governs data-sharing and protection within the public sector.
+ Also, we have technical safeguards, which include:
+-	Encrypting all data transmissions;
+-	Mandating Singpass login as a requirement for access to services;
+-	Checking for unauthorised logins; and
+-	Running the platform through regular industry standard tests.

+Need more information on LifeSG, head over to their website at <a href="https://www.life.gov.sg/" target="_blank">www.life.gov.sg</a>.
 Have a question or need more help?
 Refer to our <a href="https://www.life.gov.sg/help-support/about-lifesg" target="_blank">frequently asked questions (FAQs).</a>

 Couldn't find what you're looking for or need more assistance?
 Email the LifeSG team at [helpdesk@life.gov.sg](mailto:helpdesk@life.gov.sg).